Logo of Acalvio, a leading company in cyber deception technology

 While traditional perimeter security technologies like firewalls and intrusion detection systems still play a role, the dynamic nature of hybrid and mixed environments necessitates a more adaptive and context-aware approach to ensure comprehensive protection and continuous monitoring of the entire IT and OT/ICS landscape.

-How do cybercriminals breach Perimeter Defense?
+How do Cybercriminals Breach Perimeter Defense?

 Cybercriminals breach perimeter defenses through various tactics.
 They may exploit vulnerabilities in software or hardware, leveraging known weaknesses or employing zero-day exploits.
 Social engineering techniques, such as phishing emails, trick users into divulging credentials or clicking on malicious links.
 Additionally, attackers might target misconfigured firewalls or use advanced defense evasion techniques to bypass intrusion detection systems.
 In some cases, supply chain attacks compromise trusted vendors, allowing attackers to infiltrate through trusted connections.